vanjohnson879/frontline-cloud-doc/content/reference/user/dedicated_ips/index.md

 weight: 21070
 ---

-Dedicated IPs allow you to have control over the injectors' IP addresses.
+Dedicated IPs allow you to have control over the load generators' IP addresses.
 This is useful, for example, if your target system performs some sort of IP address filtering.

 {{< img src="dedicated-ips.png" alt="Dedicated IPs" caption="Dedicated IPs" >}}